 Your child's timetable has been created to give as much flexibility as possible in allowing them to develop their skillset.
 It will consist of their courses (A level/BTEC) and any GCSE resits.
-In addition, they must attend tutorials, Personal Development, assemblies, enrichment, independent study in periods leading up to assessments and exams and work experience.
+In addition, they must attend tutorials, Core RE, assemblies, enrichment, independent study and any other activities organised by the College.